dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

   w:MergeContacts | f:DestinationContact &#x25BC; | _a:Select resultant contact_ | \[ b:MergeContacts || b:Cancel ] | b:Close<br><br>
   - Video link shows video description, Odoo version & edition, Creator, no-voice & time length
     All those signs means in Odoo 13 you've to do this steps to _merge_ your contacts
-  - You can click the link to see the video (and this is a very short one!), or just read four rows to get all you need to do:
+  - You can click the link to the video (and this is a very _short_ one!), or read four rows to get all you need:
     - **Start**: &nbsp;Click on _**apps**_ icon to _**start**_ this procedure
     - **Option**: Click on _Contacts_ _**option**_ in menu
     - **Action**: Look for the Contacts _**total**_ number at the top right of Odoo window